• ECTS

 Nowadays, image processing is omnipresent in information technologies: medicine, biology, agriculture, entertainment, culture, measurement, mechanics...

-Image processing consists of applying mathematical transformations to images in order to modify their appearance or to extract information from them.
+Image processing consists of applying mathematical transformations to images in order to modify their appearance or extract information from them.
 More generally, image processing aims to manipulate the underlying information contained in an image.
-If it has long been achieved through electronic circuits, image processing is nowadays almost exclusively done digitally, ie via algorithms programmed generally with an imperative language (C, C++, Java, Python, ...).
+Although it has long been carried out using electronic circuits, image processing is nowadays carried out almost exclusively digitally, i.e. via algorithms generally programmed with an imperative language (C, C++, Java, Python, etc.).

-This course aims to provide a solid foundation in image processing.
-It covers image formation and acquisition, color transformations, morphological operations, geometric transformations, compression, frequency transformations, recognition and matching techniques, ... and an introduction to deep learning methods.
+This teaching unit aims to give a solid foundation in image processing.
+It addresses, among other things, image formation and acquisition, colorimetric transformations, morphological operations, geometric transformations, compression, frequency transformations, recognition and matching techniques, etc. and an introduction to deep learning methods.
 The courses are complemented by support videos.

-The teaching unit is mainly composed of 11 didactic courses dealing with the basics in the main fields of image processing and 3 practical work sessions whose subjects are to be chosen among 6 proposals.
-The students can choose to carry out the work on images that they bring corresponding to their field of training.
+The teaching unit is mainly composed of 11 didactic courses covering the basics in the main areas of image processing and 3 practical work sessions whose subjects are to be chosen from 6 proposals.
+Students can choose to carry out the work on images they bring corresponding to their field of training.

 Read more